fabianoriccardi/dimmable-light/readme.md

 If you have strong memory constrain, you can drop the functionalities provided by *dimmable_light_manager.h/cpp* (i.e. you can delete those files).

 ## Examples
-There are 6 examples, enumerated from the simplest to the most complete.
-The 5th shows a bunch of effects applied to 8 lights.
+Along with the library there are 7 examples.
+If you are a beginner you should start from the first one.
+Note that examples 3 and 5 work only for esp8266 and esp32 mcu because their dependency on Ticker library.
+Example number 7 shows how to linearly control dimmer setting the effective energy delivered instead activation time.

+The 6th is the most interesting because it provide a good set of effects, selectable from serial port.
+This example requires 8 dimmers, each one to control a bulb.
 [Here](https://youtu.be/DRJcCIZw_Mw) you can find a brief video showing the 9th and 11th effect.
-This code makes use of [this board](https://www.ebay.it/itm/8CH-AC-LED-BULB-DIMMER-SSR-RELAY-110V-220V-SMART-HOME-ARDUINO-RASPBERRY/122631760038), but you can easily replace it with equivalent one.
+I had used [this board](https://www.ebay.it/itm/8CH-AC-LED-BULB-DIMMER-SSR-RELAY-110V-220V-SMART-HOME-ARDUINO-RASPBERRY/122631760038), but you can easily replace it with equivalent one.
 In these images you can see the full hardware setting:
 !["Lamps"](https://i.ibb.co/zVBRB9k/IMG-4045.jpg "Lamps")
 8 incandescence bulbs.